adams85/bundling/README.md

         _env = env;
     }

-*UseDefaults* adds support for Css and Js and sets the default transformations, enables hash based cache busting and memory caching (the only option currently).
-In case of development hosting environment, it enables change detection, otherwise enables minification.
+*UseDefaults* adds support for Css and Js and sets the default transformations, enables hash-based cache busting and memory caching.
+When hosting environment is set to *Development*, it enables change detection, otherwise enables minification.

 If you want to switch to file system-backed caching, call *UseFileSystemCaching()* on the builder (after *UseDefaults*).
-Besides that, there are additional settings available on the builder.
+Besides that, there are some further settings available on the builder.

 #### 3. Configure bundles